Low-T Quiz

 At What Rate do Testosterone Levels Decline in Men?

 Testosterone Production reaches its peak during puberty and remains high into the 20s.
 Around the late 20s, Testosterone Secretion starts to drop at a rate of between one and two percent per year.
-As Testosterone Levels continue to drop, the body starts to slow down, and over the course of years or decades, this can lead to significant symptoms which hamper life-quality.
+As Testosterone Levels continue to drop, the body starts to slow down, and over years or decades, this can lead to significant symptoms which hamper life quality.

 What Are Some Issues Which Impact Healthy Testosterone Production?

 Testosterone Production is dependent heavily upon lifestyle choices and decisions.
-Here are some issues which can diminish your body's ability to produce its own Testosterone:
+Here are some issues which can diminish your body's ability to produce Testosterone:

-Alcohol Consumption - Alcoholic beverages have Estrogenic effects, meaning that they can promote the production of Estrogen at the expense of Testosterone.
+• Alcohol Consumption - Alcoholic beverages have Estrogenic effects, meaning they can promote Estrogen production at the expense of Testosterone.
 In moderation, Alcohol use is okay, but abuse of Alcohol or otherwise high consumption of alcohol can hinder Testosterone Production.

 How Much Did You Know About Testosterone?
 How Much Did You Learn?

-Testosterone is a complex hormone which impacts male (and female!) health in a wide variety of ways.
-Most people understand that Testosterone affects sex and muscles, and that Testosterone is linked to aggression when abused, but this is really just the tip of the iceberg when it comes to the hormone.
+Testosterone is a complex hormone that impacts male (and female!) health in various ways.
+Most people understand that Testosterone affects sex and muscles and that Testosterone is linked to aggression when abused, but this is just the tip of the iceberg when it comes to the hormone.

-Age-Related Testosterone Deficiency, also known as Andropause, is a medical disorder which has a tremendous affect upon health and vitality, and it pays to understand both how Testosterone promotes optimal health, and how to recognize the signs of Low-T.
+Age-Related Testosterone Deficiency, also known as Andropause, is a medical disorder that tremendously affects health and vitality.
+It pays to understand how Testosterone promotes optimal health and how to recognize the signs of Low-T.